cbonoz/vocalcoin/vocal/README.md

 # Vocal Website code
 ---

-Vocal is a coin for promoting social change and civic engagement
+Vocal is a currency platform for promoting social change and civic engagement.

 ### How it works: